 - a.
-Accessory structures in the Willamette Historic District are subject to the setback requirements of CDC 25.070(C)(1) through 25.070(C)(4); or - b.
+Accessory structures in the Willamette Historic District are subject to the setback requirements of CDC 25.070(C)(1) through 25.070(C)(4); - b.
 Accessory structures on historic landmark properties must meet the setback requirements of the underlying zone and Chapter 34; - c.
 Detached accessory structures shall be in the rear yard; and - d.
-Two-story accessory structures shall be at least 10 feet from the house; or onestory accessory structures may be three feet from the house. - 3.
+Two-story accessory structures shall be at least 10 feet from the house; and one-story accessory structures shall be at least may be three feet from the house. - 3.
 Height.
 Accessory structures in the Willamette Historic District are subject to CDC 25.070(C)(7).
 Accessory structures on historic landmark properties must meet the height requirements of the underlying zone and Chapter 34.